wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/genesis-transaction.md

 # Genesis Transaction

 Genesis transaction accrues WAVES to account upon the initial distribution of WAVES during the creation of the blockchain.
-The first block of the blockchain, the genesis block, consists of genesis transactions.
+The first block of the blockchain, the Genesis block, consists of Genesis transactions.
 For more details about initial WAVES distribution see the [Custom Blockchain](/en/waves-node/private-waves-network) article.

 ## Binary Format